eddiebrunson/Reactjs_Notes/reactjsnotes.md

 ### Benefits of Composition:

---> the concept of composition is such a large part of whwat makes React awesome and incredible to work with.
+--> the concept of composition is such a large part of what makes React awesome and incredible to work with.

 --> Remember that composition is just combining simple functions together to create complex functions.